guprobr/WakkaQt/readme.md

 - This software is currently in **Alpha stage** for developers to test.
 - Help requested: for Windows and MacOS tests.

-**Windows x86_64 zip bundle available at the end of this readme**, please follow instructions (mostly unpack, double click CONFIG.bat and then run WakkaQt.exe)
+**Windows x86_64 zip bundle available at the end of this readme**, please follow instructions (mostly unpack, then run WakkaQt.exe)

 # WakkaQt - Karaoke App

 WakkaQt is a karaoke application built with C++ and Qt6, designed to record vocals over a video/audio track and mix them into a rendered file.
 This app features webcam recording, YouTube video downloading, real-time sound visualization, and post-recording video rendering with FFmpeg.
 It automatically does some masterization on the vocal tracks.
-It also uses an AutoTuner LV2 plugin for smoothing the results, X42 by Robin Gareus, with slight pitch shift/correction and formant preservation.
+It also has a custom AutoTuner class called VocalEnhancer that provides slight pitch shift/correction and formant preservation.

 ## Features